Landlord Guide to Rental Property

 Pet Policy: Determine your policy on pets.
-Be clear about what type or number of animals that are allowed.
+Be clear about what type or number of animals are allowed.
 Determine a pet fee and be clear that a pet fee is non-refundable and any other damage from a pet will be taken out of the security deposit.

 Utilities: Clearly define who is responsible for paying which utilities.

-Early Termination: Although it’s not ideal, tenants may leave before the agreed upon date on the lease.
+Early Termination: Although it’s not ideal, tenants may leave before the agreed-upon date on the lease.
 Decide how you want to handle tenants leaving early.
-You may require a 60 day notice and two month’s rent for leaving early.
+You may require a 60-day notice and two months’ rent for leaving early.

 Building a Great Landlord/Tenant Relationship

 The Number One Rule: Treat your tenants as you would like to be treated.
-These individuals are living in your property and it is in your best interest to maintain a happy relationship with them.
+These individuals are living on your property and it is in your best interest to maintain a happy relationship with them.
 As a landlord for an investment property, you are running a business and your tenants are your customers.
 Keep customer service best practices in mind.

 Tenants’ Rights: Tenants have the right to live in a safe and habitable environment.
 This includes overall protection from the elements, electricity, running water, etc. Tenants also have the right to not be discriminated against for their race, sexual orientation, religion, etc. Tenants’ rights may vary state to state.
 Become familiar with your state’s policies, and respect those rights.

 Raising the Rent: It is common to raise the rent at a lease renewal or when a tenant leaves, before a new tenant moves in.
 This can be a case-by-case decision.
-You may have ideal tenants and prefer to keep them in your property instead of collecting an extra $25 dollars a month.
+You may have ideal tenants and prefer to keep them on your property instead of collecting an extra $25 dollars a month.